shaifulislamboby/LinkedTree-By-Java/README.md

 <tr>
   <td>

-Please implement the following function to *insert* the specified `(key, element)` pair in the tree so that the tree *remains a binary tree*.
+Please implement the following function to *insert* the specified `(key, element)` pair in the tree so that the tree *remains a binary search tree*.
 ```
 public void insert(int key, E element){ … }
 ```